 Andrew denied the falsehood of the statement, saying his roommate and suitemate were both supposed to come but canceled on Friday morning.
 He said he stopped inviting his friends to come along after the first time.

-“Driving back I remember thinking she was cute, but she had fed me a line about how she wasn’t going to date anyone because she was dating God,” Andrew said.
+“Driving back I remember thinking she was cute, but she had fed me a line about how she wasn’t going to date anyone,” Andrew said.

 “The candle was going around, and we were singing,” Amy said.
 “Then it got to Stacy [the vice president] and I was excited but then Andrew had pulled it back to him and blew it out.
 I remember thinking ‘What are you doing?
 That is so rude.’”